Basilica of Saint Hyacinth: Relics

-Additionally, a collection of memorabilia of Pope John Paul II hangs next to a plaque honoring him, during whose pontificate the church was titled a Minor Basilica.
+Additionally, the basilica is home to a collection of relics of Pope John Paul II during whose pontificate the church was titled a Minor Basilica.
+This collection contains his zucchetto, a rosary of his, his pectoral cross, and a relic of his blood.

 St. Hyacinth's today

 St. Hyacinth is located in Chicago's Avondale neighborhood.
 About 8,000 worshippers attend mass every weekend.
 In keeping with customs brought to the area by Polish immigrants, the area is also known as "Jackowo", as "Jacek" is Polish for the proper name "Hyacinth".
 Naming neighborhoods or geographical areas after the local parish church is a widespread habit of Polish Catholics.

 St. Hyacinth once had a thriving elementary school.
 In the 60's enrollment was over 2,500 students.
 On October 29, 2014, the Archdiocese of Chicago announced the closing of the school after the 2014–2015 school year.
 Enrollment was only 154 students.